WWWA (FM)

-WWWA (95.3 MHz) is a non-commercial FM radio station broadcasting a Christian Adult Contemporary and Praise and Worship music format.
-It is licensed to Winslow, and serves Central Maine.
+WWWA (95.3 FM) is a non-commercial radio station licensed to Winslow, Maine, United States, and serves Central Maine broadcasting a mixture of Christian contemporary and praise and worship music.
 The station is owned by Light of Life Ministries, Inc. The studios and offices are on Riverside Drive in Augusta.

-WWWA has an effective radiated power (ERP) of 12,000 watts.
 The transmitter is on Bigelow Hill Road in Skowhegan.
-Programming is simulcast on 88.1 WMEY in Bowdoin.
+Programming is simulcast on WMEY (88.1 FM) in Bowdoin.
 It is also heard on FM translators in Portland and Brunswick.